When it comes to customer communication, email templates are a marketer’s best friend.

 But when done correctly, a great, personalized onboarding email can help effectively move users to the next step.

-If you’re a B2B or sell a subscription service that someone’s recently signed up for, it’s important to take some time to walk them through the in’s and out’s of your product.
+If you’re a B2B company or you sell a subscription service that someone’s recently signed up for, it’s important to take some time to walk them through the in’s and out’s of your product.

 See, most services are pretty complex.
 And often, customers will opt out before they’ve even taken the time to explore everything it has to offer.

-So make it easy and send them the good stuff.
+So make it easy and send them the good stuff that they will be interested in.

 Don’t make them hunt for anything on your website.
 Instead, send emails that highlight any how-to’s or special features.